Bhumi-Halatwala/SamriddhiAI/README.md

 - **Detects early warning signals** of financial stress and behavioural anomaly, and triggers supportive rather than punitive interventions.
-- **Speaks to customers** through a multilingual chatbot that works over text *and* voice, in English, Hindi, Tamil, Marathi, and Bengali.
+- **Speaks to customers** through a multilingual chatbot that works over text *and* voice, in English, and many other regional languages.

 We built two complementary interfaces: